itzcookiie/chat-app/README.md

 ## Objective: Build a chat room app using a socket server

 ### Learning objectives:
-- Learn and understand what a socket server is
+- `Learn and understand what a socket server is`
-- Learn how it relates to e.g. TCP, HTTP
+- `Learn how it relates to e.g. TCP, HTTP`
-- Create and start a socket server and send a request from a client
+- `Create and start a socket server and send a request from a client`
-- Build a chat app using a socket server
+- `Build a chat app using a socket server`

+---

 ### Currently
 - Create and start a socket server and send a request from a client ✅